Sojourner Truth: Additional recognition

-Truth was included in the Smithsonian Institution's list of the "100 Most Significant Americans", published 2014.
+Truth was included in the Smithsonian Institution's list of the 100 Most Significant Americans, published 2014.

 The U.S. Treasury Department announced in 2016 that an image of Sojourner Truth will appear on the back of a newly designed $10 bill along with Lucretia Mott, Susan B. Anthony, Elizabeth Cady Stanton, Alice Paul and the 1913 Woman Suffrage Procession.
 Designs for new $5, $10 and $20 bills were originally scheduled to be unveiled in 2020 in conjunction with the 100th anniversary of American women winning the right to vote via the Nineteenth Amendment to the United States Constitution.
 Treasury Secretary Steve Mnuchin announced that plans for the $20 redesign, which was to feature Harriet Tubman, have been postponed.

-On September 19, 2016, the U.S. Secretary of the Navy Ray Mabus announced the name of the last ship of a six unit construction contract as USNS Sojourner Truth (T-AO 210).
+On September 19, 2016, the U.S. Secretary of the Navy Ray Mabus announced the name of the last ship of a six-unit construction contract as USNS Sojourner Truth (T-AO 210).
 This ship will be part of the latest John Lewis-class of Fleet Replenishment Oilers named in honor of U.S. civil and human rights heroes currently under construction at General Dynamics NASSCO in San Diego, CA.

 A Google Doodle was featured on February 1, 2019, in honor of Sojourner Truth.
 The doodle was showcased in Canada, United States, United Kingdom, Switzerland, Israel, Ireland and Germany.

 For their first match of March 2019, the women of the United States women's national soccer team each wore a jersey with the name of a woman they were honoring on the back; Christen Press chose the name of Sojourner Truth.

-Metro-North Railroad named one of its Shoreliner II passenger cars – No.6188 – in honor of Sojourner Truth.
+Metro-North Railroad named its Shoreliner II passenger car, No. 6188, in honor of Sojourner Truth.